pichim/PM2_PES_Board_Example/README.md

 <b>Single battery pack</b> - if you are using a single battery pack, the remaining pins need to be bridged.
 If only 6 V is used, this must be parameterised accordingly in the firmware when parameterising motion controller class.

+#### Charging the Batteries

+<b>Using the Charger</b> - if you connect the charger to the PES Board, the battery packs need to be connected.
+If the battery packs (2 packs for 12 volts or one pack and a jumper for 6 volts) are not connected when you plug in the charger, the PES Board will be destroyed.

-<b>Charging bateries</b> - the battery packs are only charged when the PES Board circuit breaker is set to OFF.
+<b>Charging batteries</b> - the battery packs are only charged when the PES Board circuit breaker is set to OFF.

+<b>Usage while charging</b> - don't use the PES Board while it is charging.

-><b> Resources </b><br>
+#### Resources

->All additional technical information such as schematics and pin maps for the PES Board can be found in a folder <b>docs/datasheets/pes_board_data/</b>.
+All additional technical information such as schematics and pin maps for the PES Board can be found in a folder <b>docs/datasheets/pes_board_data/</b>.
 Also included there are CAD files of the combined Nucleo F446RE and PES Board in .3dxml extensions (for 3Dexperience).

 #### Pheripherals